CentralValleyModeling/wrims-gui/CONTRIBUTING.md

         - Static analysis completed
         - Test coverage metrics goal met
 - **Other people's branches:**
-  1. Do not push commits to someone else's feature branch; at least not without coordinating with them first.
+ - Do not push commits to someone else's feature branch; at least not without coordinating with them first.
-     1. It is somewhat rude.
+    - It is somewhat rude.
-     2. There could be local changes that the originator has not pushed up yet that you are missing.
+    - There could be local changes that the originator has not pushed up yet that you are missing.
-  2. Instead submit a PR to that branch if you feel you have a constructive change for it.
+  - Instead submit a PR to the developer's branch if you feel you have a constructive change for it.
 - **Branches in general**
   - Do not leave feature branches laying around.
 - **Avoid Git Force Pushes**
+  - See [below](#use-the-force) sections below for details on when `--force` is okay.
   - When possible, avoid the use of ```git push --force```.
 If the option is available, use ```git push --force-with-lease``` (or the equivalent option in the application in use). ```--force``` performs a blind overwrite of the branch on the server, which may sometimes undesirably blast away changes. ```--force-with-lease``` checks the status of the branch on the server first, and if it has changed sinc the last ```fetch``` or ```pull```, will fail the ```push```.

 ### Commits

 - The primary rule is "be clear about what this commit is doing."
 - [How to Write a Git Commit Message](https://cbea.ms/git-commit/)
 - If you cannot open the above guide, the format for a commit is:
   - first 60 characters, short summary
   - blank line
   - more detailed description
 - If work is done for a ticket, the GitHub ID should be referenced.
 This allows GitHub/GitHub issues to link together and cross-reference.
 - Try to group related changes in a single commit.

+#### Use the Force?

 - It is okay to rewrite your local feature branch history so that it is simpler and more clear
   - UNTIL you push the branch and share it
   - Though it may still be okay, coordinate with the team.

 ### Pull Requests
 - The lifecycle of a pull request is the developer's responsibility.